Neighborhood Catalyst Grant

 STEP 3: Meeting three.
 Review applications and make grant recommendation.

-STEP 4: Grant recommendation emailed to Impact 100 membership for endorsement.
+STEP 4: Grant recommendation shared with membership for endorsement.

 STEP 5: Neighborhood team leads the notification of grant recipient(s).
 Neighborhood team and grant recipient(s) attend Big Give in May.